callumacrae/macr.ae/articles/gulp-is-useful.md

 Gulp tasks are written in JavaScript and powered by Node.
 You can load _any_ of the 227,000 npm packages in gulp: you don't need to load a specific gulp plugin.

-## gulp is task runner, not a build tool

-My final point is this: gulp is at its core not a build tool.
-It is a task runner.

-You don't _have_ to use plugins.
-Even if you, as the author of the article suggests, just write your code in JavaScript files, gulp does a pretty neat job of organising that.
-It doesn't, as the author says, mean that "you’re no longer leveraging Gulp": it just means you're only leveraging part of it!

 ----

 Gulp makes writing tasks in JavaScript to aid you when you're building your website _easy_.
 Sure, you can probably rewrite the entire thing in shell scripts, but it won't be pleasant, and if your junior developer wants to tweak it?
 Not a chance.